filisko/testable-functions/README.md

 Legacy projects are usually require/include oriented-architectures, so the following can be very handy.

-The library supports PHP language constructs (not functions and parsed differently by PHP), which generally are really hard to test.
+As you've read before, the package supports PHP language constructs (parsed differently than functions by PHP) wrapped in functions:

 ```php
 $functions->require_once($path);